 Grand Theft Auto V (2013)

-This game is great if you’re a fan of driving games (obviously), but its rich storytelling and multiple protagonist design make it a compelling open-world experience.
-The inclusion of the ‘wanted’ system from previous Grand Theft Auto games is an exciting mechanic, as are the many heists you’ll undertake as part of the storyline.
-You’re also able to take control of a range of vehicles which help aid exploration in different and fresh-feeling ways.
+This game is great if you’re a fan of driving games, but its rich storytelling and multiple protagonist design also make it a compelling open-world experience.
+The inclusion of the ‘wanted’ system from previous Grand Theft Auto games is an exciting mechanic.
+So too are the many heists you’ll undertake as part of the storyline.
+Of course, you can take control of a range of vehicles, which help aid exploration in different and fresh-feeling ways.